streamnative/examples/cloud/java/README.md

 # Prerequisites

+> Pulsar client is required to be newer than 2.6.1 which will include the OAuth2 authentication plugin.

 - Java: 1.8+
-- Pulsar broker: 2.7.0-742fc5c9b+
+- Pulsar client: 2.7.0-742fc5c9b+

-> You can get this tarball from [bintray](https://bintray.com/streamnative/maven/org.apache.pulsar/2.7.0-742fc5c9b).
-When Pulsar 2.6.1 is released, you can also use the official 2.6.1 version.
+- Get the OAuth2 key file of a service account to access your StreamNative Cloud Pulsar cluster: [/path/to/instructions]
+- Get the `audience` of the your StreamNative Cloud Pulsar cluster: [/path/to/instructions]
+- Get the service urls of your StreamNative Cloud Pulsar cluster: [/path/to/instructions]

 # Example